syskaseb/scoreboard/README.md

 - It wasn't mentioned explicitly what the expected summary format.
 For simplicity, I decided to return a list of matches in the required order.
 Records already have decent default toString implementation that will allow previewing the consecutive matches results.
 In the future some kind of report generator could be implemented.
+- An alternative approach to repository using Map is to use Set and implement custom equals/hashcode methods in Match class, but I decided to handle it explicitly in one place along with validation

 ## How to Run the Tests